 Several of the large strategic research programs initiated by the Research Council of Norway are large users of computing powers.
 In particular, NORKLIMA, NANOMAT and FUGE are programs that are, and will remain, large consumers of supercomputing resources, and within all these research fields the need for computing resources is expected to increase in the future.
 RENERGI, PETROMAKS and CLIMIT may also be expected to be users of computing resources, though most likely to a lesser extent than the other three programs.
 The Norwegian eScience program (eVITA) recently initiated is not expected to directly be a large user of computing infrastructure.
 However, the program will hopefully lead to the development of improved computational algorithms and thus improved use of the advanced computational infrastructure.
-As a result of eVITA, computational science will advance, and the impact of computers in the NOTUR program in order to explore the best computational algorithms for important scientific problems.
+As a result of eVITA, computational science will advance, and the impact of computational resources will increase.
+The program may also need dedicated access to computers in the NOTUR program in order to explore the best computational algorithms for important scientific problems.